jcp-org/Java-and-AI-Working-Group/README.md

 # Communication Channels

-* [Open JDK mailing lists](https://mail.openjdk.org/mailman/listinfo) List of all Open JDK mailing liosts
+* [Open JDK mailing lists](https://mail.openjdk.org/mailman/listinfo) List of all Open JDK mailing lists
+* GitHub Issue as a communication channel for this WG?

 ## Panama